 -The background noise parameter in clause 11.1 has a different recommended value from the ambientNoise parameter in H.TPS-AV.

-The scope of ITU-T Rec.
-G.1091 recognizes the need for revision, and Q5/16 believes it would be useful to Q5 plans to review ITU-T Rec.
+Q5 plans to review ITU-T Rec.
 G.1091 again in the next full SG16 meeting (February 09-20 2015) and might follow up with a more detailed response.
+Q5 also believes it is important that ensure that all misalignments be addressed so there is no confusion.
+H.TPS-AV is stable, and is planned for consent in 2015.
+We would appreciate keeping an on-going dialogue between SG12 and SG16 on the topic of Telepresence QoE.

 Attachments:

-TD-28
+TD-30